Harsh-Aakoliya/ml-preprocessor/README.md

 The Preprocessor class is the main class of this package.
 You can create an instance of this class by providing the filepath of the CSV file that you want to preprocess.

 ```
-from Preprocessor import Preprocessor
+from rhinorefine import Preprocessor
 preprocessor = Preprocessor('path/to/your/csv/file.csv')
 ```

 The fillwithmean, fillwithmedian, and fillwithmode methods can be used to fill the missing values in a column with the mean, median, or mode value of that column, respectively.
-You can pass the column name or a list of column names as an argument.

 ```
 preprocessor.fillwithmean('column_name')